 Crate training serves a number of purposes, all of which can make your home and your dog's life easier.
 So already knowing about and accepting a crate should be part of your puppy’s training.

 - A crate works well as a bed.
 Because it’s enclosed, the puppy crate also serves as a safe retreat to get away from other pets or pestering children.

 - A crate also can be a safe place to confine a rambunctious puppy.
-That keeps him out of trouble when you aren’t able to watch him.
+That keeps the pup out of trouble when you aren’t able to watch it.